Call of Duty: Mobile

-Call of Duty: Mobile is a free-to-play shooter game developed by TiMi Studio Group and published by Activision for Android and iOS.
-It was released on October 1, 2019, where it was one of the largest mobile game launches in history, generating over US$480 million with 270 million downloads within a year.
-Call of Duty: Mobile was published in other regions by Garena, Tencent Games, VNG Games and TiMi Studio Group.
+Call of Duty: Mobile is a 2019 shooter video game developed by TiMi Studio Group and published by Activision for Android and iOS.
+Released as a free-to-play title, it was one of the largest mobile game launches in history, generating over US$480 million with 270 million downloads within a year.
+Call of Duty: Mobile was published in other regions by Garena, Tencent Games, VNG Corporation and TiMi Studio Group.

 Gameplay

-Players can choose to play ranked or non-ranked matches in multiplayer mode.
-It has two types of in-game currencies: "Credits", which are earned through playing the game, and "COD Points", which are bought with real-world money.
+The game's two primary modes are multiplayer and battle royale.
+Players can choose to play ranked or non-ranked matches.
+Apart from standard matchmaking, a private room for both of these modes can also be accessed where players can invite and battle with their in-game friends.
+The game includes two types of in-game currencies: "Credits", which are earned through playing the game, and "COD Points", which are bought with real-world money.
 It is possible to play the full game without paying, though some exclusive character and weapon skins can only be bought with COD Points.
-Apart from standard matchmaking, a private room for both the multiplayer and battle royale modes can also be accessed where players can invite and battle with their in-game friends.